 Help them see how the changes you’re making can help them too, regardless of what your own personal drivers are.
 A lot of what I talk about focuses on reducing hormone disruptors – and these have such a wide range of impact that everyone in your home may be affected by them.

 From asthma to chronic illness, weight management to fatigue, your partner might be experiencing symptoms that you can connect to a possible hormone imbalance.
 Not that detoxing your home will solve the problem on its own, but it can go a long way to supporting their systems through other treatments and helping keep hormones balanced long-term.
-The free downloads on this resource page might come in handy!
+The courses and downloads on this resource page might come in handy!

 Sometimes, all it takes is for you to take action and your partner will see how simple it is and follow suit.
 It’s always easier for people to make changes when it’s their idea (or they think it is) rather than because someone is forcing them into it.
 So do what you can with your own actions, and work on the steps above to help support your partner through changes themselves.